 With over 7000 rare diseases, medical education in this area presents a major challenge.
 A hand-full of rare conditions may be included in specialty-specific education however broader coverage of 'rare disease' is minimal.
 This is despite 3.5 million people in the UK living with a rare disease - making rare diseases collectively common.
 This is the only meeting of its kind specifically targeting medical professionals to teach them about the broad concepts of rare disease and offering pragmatic advice about how to diagnose and manage rare diseases in everyday medicine.

-At this conference, Ms Sarah Lippett, author of "A Puff Of Smoke: Growing up with an undiagnosed illness", will share her experiences and clinicians will give delegates an understanding of the role of the generalist doctor in rare diseases.
+Ms Sarah Lippett, author of "A Puff Of Smoke: Growing up with an undiagnosed illness", will share her experience as a patient living with a rare disease and the path to diagnosis, and renowned clinicians will give delegates an understanding of the role of the generalist doctor in rare diseases.

 - Rare diseases in primary care